mafew98/ABCAST/CompilationInstructions.md

 Compilation Instructions:
 ------------------------

-1. Copy the causalbroadcast package to all the machines to run to communication on and extract the package.
+1. Copy the totalbroadcast package to all the machines to run to communication on and extract the package.
 This can be done by:
-    1.1 Create a tarball of the package using tar -uvf causalbroadcast.tar causalbroadcast/
+    1.1 Create a tarball of the package using tar -uvf totalbroadcast.tar totalbroadcast/
-    1.2 Copy the tarball using scp to all the nodes: scp -i <ssh-key> causalbroadcast.tar <user>@dc<nodeno>.utdallas.edu:~
+    1.2 Copy the tarball using scp to all the nodes: scp -i <ssh-key> totalbroadcast.tar <user>@dc<nodeno>.utdallas.edu:~
-    1.3 Extract the package in the home directory using tar -xvf causalbroadcast.tar
+    1.3 Extract the package in the home directory using tar -xvf totalbroadcast.tar
     * Optional:
         scp can go wrong sometimes.
 A good practice to unsure that the package has not corrupted is to validate the checksum of the tarball at both the sender and the receiver.
         This can be done using the following: